16 September – 8 October

 Our love for our things and the things that made tour things, grew and grew.

 Some say it was becoming pathological, maybe even a bit weird.
-When the machines made even better things to play with: bright, new, shinny things, we took our old, out-of-date things to the sacred burial site, and laid them down reverently next to their friends, where they could rest in peace for all eternity.
+When the machines made even better things to play with, bright, new, shinny things, we took our old, out-of-date things to the sacred burial grounds, and laid them down reverently next to their friends, where they could rest in peace for all eternity.

 Everything was going swimmingly, but the machines were getting greedy, demanding more and more fuel all the time, and fuel doesn’t grow on trees you know, and we couldn’t make the fuel, the machines couldn’t even make their own fuel, even though we told them to.
 We had to go out and find the fuel in some god-forsaken hole in the ground, like hunting truffles.
-Naturally, fuel was becoming harder to find, we had to dig deeper under the mountains and plumb the depths of the oceans.
+Fuel got so scarce we had to demolish entire mountains and plumb the depths of the oceans.
 Naturally we turned to the God’s for help:

 Adani – God of Coal, Exxon – God of oil, and Santos – Goddess of Gas.

 To honor Santos we made a beautiful blue flame that never went out.
 Children would come from near and far to toast marshmallows in her munificent radiance.

 To honor Exxon we made a beautiful lake of rich dark crude.
 Every morning at break-of-day a maiden would immerse herself in the sacred pool.
 As she emerged we sprinkled her with gold dust that glistened in the morning sun.
 Select devotees were then allowed to lick her entire body clean.